 ENCRYPTION TYPE is the cryptographic type you want to use.
 Setting

 Users can specify each key instead of ALL:

 - DES-CBC-MD5 is used for compatibility and adheres more closely to the MIT implementation.

 - AES256-SHA1 uses AES256-CTS-HMAC-SHA1-96 encryption.

-After the keytab is generated, add it to the TrueNAS system in Directory Services > Kerberos Keytabs > Add Kerberos Keytab.
+After generating the keytab, add it to the TrueNAS system in Directory Services > Kerberos Keytabs > Add Kerberos Keytab.

 Additional Kerberos options are in Directory Services > Kerberos Settings.